• Log in

 While AWeber’s pricing looks straightforward, I’ve discovered a few extra costs to watch out for.
 Beyond the standard fees, AWeber shocked users in December 2024 by eliminating all grandfathered pricing and raising rates by 50–150% across the board—a move that forced even loyal, long-term customers onto the new, higher pricing tiers without exception.

 Both Lite and Plus plans charge ecommerce transaction fees—1% for Lite and 0.6% for Plus—which can add up for high-volume stores that sell directly through email campaigns.
-If you exceed subscriber limits or send more emails than your plan allows, AWeber automatically bumps you into the next tier, raising your payments without warning.
+If you exceed subscriber limits or send more emails than your plan allows, AWeber automatically bumps you into the next tier until the next billing cycle is over, raising the cost per subscriber without warning.

 This automatic upgrade has caught many users off guard.
 This is why I often recommend Sender instead, which offers transparent pricing without surprise upgrades or hidden transaction fees.
 Branding removal is only available on Plus, meaning Lite users pay with visibility.
 Add-ons like the Done-For-You setup service ($79 + $20/month for ongoing subscriptions) also increase costs.